Definitions

 Gross floor area (GFA)

-The gross floor area GFA is the total area of all floors, vertical surfaces and ceilings of a building over all storeys.
-The gross floor area is made up of the net floor area and the construction area (DIN 277-1 2005).
+The gross floor area GFA is the total area of all floors or or a section of a building.
+The gross floor area is made up of the net floor area and the construction area (DIN 277:2021-08).

 Material